 Sun Exposure

 Minimize UV ray exposure during peak daylight hours, which are generally from 10 AM to 6 PM this time of year.
-Keep an eye on the clock and be mindful of how long you have spent outside when you last applied sunscreen, and how much direct sunlight exposure you have received.
-Each of us is a bit different in terms of our ability to tolerate sunlight—some have a very fair complexion that can sunburn very rapidly whereas others with darker complexions can tolerate much more sun exposure.
+Keep an eye on the clock and be mindful of the following:

 Protective Measures

-Sunscreen For Face and Body
+Sunscreen For The Face and Body

-Wear broad-spectrum sunscreen and use it wisely like a pro to help prevent skin cancer and sun damage (even on cloudy days).
-Think about using this anytime you expect to spend more than 15 minutes outside in a day.
-Apply two coats of sunscreen to your face and body before going out—one coat 20 min before and another coat immediately before you go.
-Be thorough in your application.
 Many people forget the tops and backs of the ears, tops of the feet, and parts of the back.
 Consider having someone help you reach these areas.
 Help your children apply sunscreen so that they learn by your example and do a thorough job.
-Also, you should reapply sunscreen to your face and body every two hours.
+You should reapply sunscreen to your face and body every two hours.

 Best Sunscreen to Use